 Java also performs better and can be used to create distributed applications.

-There is a lot of buzz in programming community whether Java is a pure object-oriented programming language or not.
+There is a lot of buzz in the programming community whether Java is a pure object-oriented programming language or not.

 A purely object-oriented language will support the creation of objects only.